fuzziqersoftware/resource_dasm/README.md

 ### dc_dasm

 Dark Castle is a 2D platformer. dc_dasm extracts the contents of the DC Data file and decodes the contained sounds and images.
-Run it from the folder containing the DC Data file.
+Run it from the folder containing the DC Data file, or give it the DC Data filename and an output directory on the command line.

 ### macski_decompress